ericdasse28/kata-mars-rover/README.md

 1. The rover moves on a square
 2. When the rover reaches an edge, and tries to go further, it appears on the other side of the square while facing the same direction

+### Obstacle assumptions
+The rover doesn't move any further when it meets an obstacle